-"Safeguard, uphold, and administer Justice fairly and independently without fear, favour, or undue delay in accordance with the Rule of Law to inspire trust and confidence and to enhance access to Justice"
+"Safeguard, uphold, and administer Justice fairly and independently without fear, favor,or undue delay in accordance with the Rule of Law to inspire trust and confidence and to enhance access to Justice".

 Message from Chief Justice

 His Majesty the King has profoundly stated that: “Rule of law involves fair administration of justice and non-arbitrary exercise of power by those in authority and the undisputed regard and compliance of the laws by the people.”

 His Majesty has commanded that: “Law is like the air we breathe, its presence is unnoticed but its absence and bad laws will be lethal.
 Adherence to laws brings about discipline and order in society, ensuring peace and trust amongst people.
 Therefore, we must all respect law, and law must be upheld without question just as we do not question the need to breathe.”